tokenring-ai/polymarket/README.md

 **Solution**:
 - Try different search queries
-- Check that markets exist for the query
+- Check that events exist for the query
 - Verify the search syntax is correct
-- Try listing events to see available markets
+- Try listing events to see available events

-### Event/Market Not Found
+### Event Not Found

-**Problem**: getEvent or getMarket returns error
+**Problem**: getEvent returns error

 **Solution**:
 - Verify the slug is correct (check from search results)
-- Ensure the event/market exists and is not closed
+- Ensure the event exists and is not closed
 - Check that the slug matches the API format
 - Use search to find the correct slug